MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/DragContext.md

     method status ( GdkDragAction $action, UInt $time )

-  * GdkDragAction $action; the selected action which will be taken when a drop happens, or GDK_ACTION_NONE to indicate that a drop will not be accepted
+  * $action; the selected action which will be taken when a drop happens, or GDK_ACTION_NONE to indicate that a drop will not be accepted

-  * UInt $time; the timestamp for this operation
+  * $time; the timestamp for this operation